mhafizhdsy-netizen/NemoNime/README.md

 ## 🎯 About

-**NimeNemo** is a modern, open-source anime streaming platform built with cutting-edge web technologies.
+**NeoNime** is a modern, open-source anime streaming platform built with cutting-edge web technologies.
 Stream thousands of anime titles with both subtitles and dubs, completely free and ad-free.
 Built using React, Vite, and Tailwind CSS, powered by the [ANIME API](https://github.com/itzzzme/anime-api).

-### ✨ Why NimeNemo?
+### ✨ Why NeoNime?

 - 🚀 **Lightning Fast** - Optimized performance with Vite and React
 - 🎨 **Modern UI/UX** - Beautiful gradient design with smooth animations